cs544-wisc/s23/p1/README.md

 Requirements:
 * the cache should hold a maximum of 10 entries
 * write a comment specifying your eviction policy (could be random, LRU, FIFO, something you make up...)
-* check before doing the calculation for factorial
+* check the cache before doing the calculation for factorial
 * in the return value, use `hit=True` or `hit=False` to indicate whether or not the cache was used for the answer

 ### Locking